lyteword/chspurgeon-tod/volume-2/psalm-38.md

 **Verse 3.** *My flesh...my bones.* I know by the unsoundness of my flesh that God is angry with me; for if it were not for his anger my flesh would be sound: but what soundness can there be in it now, when God's angry hand lies beating upon it continually, and never ceaseth?
 I know by the unquietness of my bones that I have sin in my bosom; for if it were not for sin my bones would be quiet.
 But what quietness can be in them now, when sin lies gnawing upon them incessantly with the worm of remorse?
 One would think my bones were far enough removed and closely enough hidden from sins doing them any hurt: yet see the searching nature, the venomous poison of sin, which pierceth through my flesh, and makes unquietness in my very bones.
 I know my flesh is guilty of many faults, by which it justly deserves unsoundness; but what have my bones done? for they minister no fuel to the flames of my flesh's sensuality; and why then should they be troubled?
 But are not my bones supporters of my flesh, and are they not by this at least accessory to my flesh's faults?
 As accessories, then, they are subject to the same punishment the flesh itself is, which is the principal. *Sir Richard Baker.*

 **Verse 3.** *neither is there any rest in my bones because of my sin.* A Christian in this life is like quicksilver, which hath a principle of motion in itself, but not of rest: we are never quiet, but as the ball upon the racket, or the ship upon the waves.
-As long as we have sin, this is like quicksilver: a child of God is full of motion and disquiet...We are here in a perpetual hurry, in a constant fluctuation; our life is like the tide; sometimes ebbing, sometimes flowing; here is no rest; and the reason is because we are out of centre.
+As long as we have sin, this is like quicksilver: a child of God is full of motion and disquiet...
+We are here in a perpetual hurry, in a constant fluctuation; our life is like the tide; sometimes ebbing, sometimes flowing; here is no rest; and the reason is because we are out of centre.
 Everything is in motion till it comes at the centre; Christ is the centre of the soul; the needle of the compass trembles till it comes to the North Pole. *Thomas Watson.*

 **Verse 3.** Learn here of beggars how to procure succour and relief.
 Lay open thy sores, make known thy need, discover all thy misery, make not thy case better than it is.
 Beggars by experience find that the more miserable they appear to be, the more they are pitied, the more succoured; and yet the mercies of the most merciful men are but as drops in comparison of the oceans of God's mercies; and among men there are many, like the priest and Levite in the parable Lu 10:30-32, that can pass by a naked, wounded man, left half dead, and not pity him nor succour him.
 But God, like the merciful Samaritan, hath always compassion on such as with sense of their misery are forced to cry out and crave help.
 Read how Job, Job 6:1-30 and Job 7:1-21; David, Ps 38:3, etc., Hezekiah, Isa 38:10, etc., and other like saints poured out their complaints before the Lord, and withal observe what mercy was showed them of the Lord, and you may have in them both good patterns how to behave yourselves in like cases, and good encouragement so to do.
 This is it which God expects of us, and whereunto he desireth to bring us, that seeing our own emptiness and insufficiency, and the impotency and disability of others to help us, we should in all humility fly to his mercy. *William Gouge.*